jkff/ire/README.markdown

 ==================
 Read Dan Piponi's aforementioned blogpost; here are the differences:

 * Instead of fingertrees, we use a "rope" datastructure with caching sums of values in an arbitrary monoid.
-The rope datastructure is in `net.ire.rope` package.
+The rope datastructure is in `org.jkff.ire.rope` package.
 It uses a constant-height 2-3 tree of N..2N-1 array chunks.
 Append and split operations are quite trivial.
 * We not only test for a match, but also find match positions.
 This is done by 1 split to find the end of the match and another to find the beginning, with some intricacies for overlapping matches.
-See `net.ire.DFAMatcher` class.
+See `org.jkff.ire.DFAMatcher` class.
 * We use NFA instead of DFA, because we care mostly about number of states (we have to compose transition tables) and state blow-up of DFAs is unacceptable.
-FAs are in `net.ire.fa` package.
+FAs are in `org.jkff.ire.fa` package.
-* We do some optimization of the NFA to further reduce states, see `net.ire.regex.RegexCompiler`.
+* We do some optimization of the NFA to further reduce states, see `org.jkff.ire.regex.RegexCompiler`.
-* We use a compact representation of NFA as a boolean matrix represented as a bitset, with fast multiplication, see `net.ire.fa.PowerIntTable`
+* We use a compact representation of NFA as a boolean matrix represented as a bitset, with fast multiplication, see `org.jkff.ire.fa.PowerIntTable`

+If you happen to read Russian, then read [an article in fprog.ru](http://fprog.ru/2010/issue6/eugene-kirpichov-incremental-regular-expressions/)